 Oregon Garden Natural Resources Education Program Details

-Program funding is provided by the Oregon Forest Resources Institute and Oregon Garden Foundation.
-The funding enables the Oregon Garden Natural Resource Education Program to be offered to students statewide for no cost to state or private schools.
+Program is partially funded by the Oregon Forest Resources Institute and Oregon Garden Foundation.
+The funding enables the Oregon Garden Natural Resource Education Program to offer engaging educators and take home supplies for the students.
 Transportation reimbursement is available; an online program request form must be submitted.

 The Oregon Garden Natural Resources Education Program is open to the public and reserved on a first come, first served basis.
 Most groups arrange their field trip several months in advance, and spring is our busiest season.
 To enhance the experience, programs are limited to three classrooms per day.